PatriciaIPA/Experimetrics-BITSS-Workshop-Me/README.md

 # Experimetrics BITSS Workshop

-##THIS IS MY NEW READMEE, ITS BETTER THAN YOURS
+##THIS IS MY NEW READMEE, ITS BETTER THAN YOURS!!!!!

 Resources for the workshop on dynamic documents at Universidad del Rosario

 ---